Frequently Asked Questions

 If you have any questions about what you can do with your person’s soil, our staff is here to help.

-In the United States, human composting is legal in Washington, Colorado, Oregon, Vermont, California, New York, and Nevada.
+In the United States, human composting is legal in Washington, Colorado, Oregon, Vermont, California, New York, Nevada, Arizona, Maryland, Delaware, Minnesota, and Maine.
 We are partnering with lawmakers to legalize human composting in more states and, eventually, around the world.
 See a full list of states working on legislation here.

 If you’re interested in learning more about the legislative process and getting involved, visit our legislative advocacy page with information, further learning, talking points, and more.